charlie-akin/charlie-akin/README.md

 ## 📖 Currently learning...
 - Python
-- Text analytics in Python
+- ML in python (Scikit-Learn, Keras and TensorFlow)
 - SQL

 ## Get in touch with me!